floodyberry/chacha-opt/README.md

    Include `file` if the assembler supports EXT instructions and is in XXBIT mode. e.g. `INCLUDE_IF_AVX2_32BIT`, `INCLUDE_IF_X86_32BIT`, `INCLUDE_IF_SSE4_1_64BIT`, etc.

+#### INCLUDING ON NON-X86 PLATFORMS ####

+For the moment, non-x86 platforms are gcc only, so you may use standard #if defined / #include / #endif in your .S file.
+This has the added bonus of allowing included files to be tracked by gcc's makefile dependency generation.

 ### FUNCTION SUPPORT ###